KhronosGroup/MoltenVK/Docs/MoltenVK_Runtime_UserGuide.md

 devices that support *Metal*, or on the *Xcode* *iOS Simulator* or *tvOS Simulator*.

 - At runtime, **MoltenVK** requires at least *macOS 11.0*, *iOS 14*, or *tvOS 14.5*.
+  - This support policy is based on the earliest deployment target [officially supported](https://developer.apple.com/support/xcode/) by the latest version of Xcode.
 - Information on *macOS* devices that are compatible with *Metal* can be found in [this article](http://www.idownloadblog.com/2015/06/22/how-to-find-mac-el-capitan-metal-compatible).
 - Information on *iOS* devices that are compatible with *Metal* can be found in